On $n$-cubic Pyramid Algebras: -almost Split Sequences and Absolutely -complete Algebras

+We omit $\bfg, \bfg' $ and $\bbfg$ whenever it is possible in this section.
 Let $\GG(n+1)={\LL(n+1)^!}^{op}$ be the Koszul dual of $\LL(n+1)$.
 They have the same quiver with quadratic dual relations.
 The Koszul complexes gives a correspondence between the radical layers of the projective cover of a simple and terms in the projective resolution of the corresponding simple of these two algebras \cite{bbk}.
-The the radical layers of the projective cover and the terms of projective resolution of a simple $\LL(n)$-module are described by the $n$-cubic cells $H^{\bfi}$ and $n$-hammocks $H^{\bfi}_C$ (see Lemma \ref{projrefine} and \eqref{bhprtmlnpo}).
+The radical layers of the projective cover and the terms of projective resolution of a simple $\LL(n)$-module are described by the $n$-cubic cells $H^{\bfi}$ and $n$-hammocks $H^{\bfi}_C$ (see Lemma ~\ref{projrefine} and \eqref{bhprtmlnpo}).

 Now we consider the $n$-almost split sequence in the category of the finite generated projective modules.
 We first study the $n$-cubic cells and $n$-hammocks, we have the following lemma.

 \begin{lemma} Let $Q(n)$ be a pyramid shaped $n$-cubic quiver and let $\bfi$ be a vertex of $Q(n)$.